gleb4a4/gleb4a4/README.md

 - 🔭 I'm working on myself now
-- 🌱 I’m currently learning Vue3 / Angular2+
+- 🌱 I’m currently learning Vue (2/3)
 - 👯 I’m looking to collaborate on mentors
 - 🤔 I’m looking for help with a job
 - 📫 How to reach me: Ask me :)